 - Links between resources

-We can use either JSON format or XML format to represent our resource.
+We can use either a JSON format or XML format to represent our resources.

 If you are building Web services that will be used by Web pages for AJAX calls, then JSON is a good choice.
 XML can be used to represent more complex resources.